 The language could be simplified and made more consistent.
 When you’re so close to a service you sometimes can’t see the obvious.

 We shouldn’t change the service without further insight.
 We need to be consistent but not uniform.
-Some nuances are there for a reason ie to meet a specific need.
+Some nuances are there for a reason, such as to meet a specific need.

 As we finished up, there was plenty to ponder – some quick fixes identified, and acknowledgement that more insight was needed for the more substantial changes.
 I closed by reflecting how fortunate we are to have a wide group of passionate people, all committed to delivering excellent services.
 Bringing them together more often to share ideas and share best practice is definitely top of that to-do list.